-Contributions of the City Beautiful Movement:

-Helped revival of city planning from post-colonial planning dormancy.
+City Beautiful Movement (continued) Contributions of the City Beautiful Movement: Helped revival of city planning from post-colonial planning dormancy.
 Helped lead to planning's establishment as an integral part of local government.
-Led to the professional consultant role for "planning experts"

-Deficiencies of the Movement:

-1. Catered to an upper class constituency

-2. Treated issues affecting poor people superficially or not at all

-3. Beautification and adornment had limited practical utility in many people's eyes

-4. Lack of legitimation of any public control over the private actions that were decisive in setting the quality of urban environment

-5. Emphasis on parks and boulevards required public investment rather than controls

-Decline of the Movement in the 1920s

-Big business lost interest as the forces for societal change saw their power decline Muckraking journalism exposed extensive corruption in municipal service delivery Extensive adoption of automobile led to extensive need for roads and highways Necessity of municipal sewer and water supply expanded infrastructure budgets City Efficient replaced City Beautiful as the emphasis of city planning importing the cooperative housing, public land ownership and innovations in municipal finance which were integral to the German urban policy framework).
-The U.S. Progressive (political) Movement emphasized professionalization of civil service and (naively) tried to depoliticize elements of local governance through appointed boards and commissions such as planning commissions.

-Although City Beautiful declined, its emphasis on physical site planning was internalized in planning efforts regulating the development of the suburbs.
+Led to the professional consultant role for "planning experts" Deficiencies of the Movement: Catered to an upper class constituency Treated issues affecting poor people superficially or not at all Beautification and adornment had limited practical utility to many.
+Lack of legitimation of any public control over the private actions that were decisive in setting the quality of urban environment Emphasis on parks and boulevards required public investment rather than controls Decline of the Movement in the 1920s Big business lost interest as the forces for societal change saw theirpower decline Muckraking journalism exposed extensive corruption in municipal service delivery Extensive adoption of automobile led to corresponding need for roads and highways Necessity of municipal sewer and water supply expanded infrastructure budgets City Efficient replaced City Beautiful as the emphasis of city planning Although City Beautiful declined, its emphasis on physical site planning was internalized in planning efforts regulating the development of the suburbs.
+Planning in Transition During the 19-teens, U.S. planning focused more on physical/engineering/infrastructure issues and began to adapt zoning from the German model (without importing the cooperative housing, public which were integral to the German urbar framework).
+The U.S. Progressive (political) Movement emprofessionalization of civil service and (naively to depoliticize elements of local governance that appointed boards and commissions such as promissions. r) tried City Efficient Rise of City Efficient 1.
+New emphasis of cities and American City Institute on technical details of city planning b civil engineers, lawyers, and administrators to front replacing architects and landscape archit 2.
+Housing reformers and settlement house p roles were diminished, and they continued the poor communities outside the narrow definitio Planning 3.
+Advent of the automobile required major pu works projects which drew attention and reso away from many civic building projects and se efforts 4.
+New laws and court cases being developed in land use, zoning, land subdivision control a administrative/regulative devices replacing "c center" design as the focus of plann activities. rought the fore- ects eople's ir work n of blic urces ocial resulted and vic

-Planning in TransitionDuring the 19-teens, U.S. planning focused more on physical/engineering/infrastructure issues and began to adapt zoning from the German model (without

-City Efficient Rise of City Efficient

-New emphasis of cities and American City Planning Institute on technical details of city planning brought civil engineers, lawyers, and administrators to the forefront replacing architects and landscape architects Housing reformers and settlement house people's roles were diminished, and they continued their work poor communities outside the narrow definition of Planning

-3. Advent of the automobile required major public works projects which drew attention and resources away from many civic building projects and social efforts

-4. New laws and court cases being developed resulted in land use, zoning, land subdivision control and administrative/regulative devices replacing "civic center" design as the focus of planning activities

-Summary prepared from Laurence C. Gerckens, American City Planning Since 1900 A.D.
+Summary prepared from Laurence C. Gerckens , American City Planning Since 1900 A.O.
 Columbus, OH: Ohio State University, 1975.
 Modified by Larry Keating, FAICP, 2009, 2011.